Tuesday, Feb. 6

 Sounds like you’re due for an upgrade.
-Come to our all-day pre-conference workshop with two guys who are helping communicators like you refine, revise and redefine what it means to be a brand journalist in the new age of storytelling.
+Come to our all-day pre-conference workshop with a guy who has been helping communicators like you refine, revise and redefine what it means to be a brand journalist in the new age of storytelling.

-Join Mark Ragan and Jim Ylisela as they take you through the latest indispensable tools and techniques for today’s communicator.
+Join Jim Ylisela as he takes you through the latest indispensable tools and techniques for today’s communicator.

 You’ll learn how to:

 - Assess the state of your communications and refocus on what matters most

 - Take an important but boring topic and turn it into comms gold

 - Incorporate photos and video into your editorial mix using your smartphone

 - Change your editorial process to inspire creative approaches to content

 - Use brand journalism to take your storytelling to greater heights